Tonzi254/wk1-independent-project/README.md

 Author Name: Daniel Rotich

-Description: This is a webpage to showcase my portfolio of web applications that I have developed myself over the years.
+Project Description: This is a webpage to showcase my portfolio of web applications that I have developed myself over the years.

 Project URL: